A History of Laser Cutting

 “a solution looking for a problem”.

 However, the capabilities of the laser beam were clear.
 Its ability to deliver an intense, narrow beam of light of only a single wavelength meant it had potential uses for dozens of industries.

 The new discoveries of the laser beam at this time caused a stir in the scientific community, and indeed the general public; people were unsure of just exactly how far this technology could go.
 Talks of laser beam “death rays” frequented front pages of national newspapers.

-The history of the different laser cutting types
+What is the history of the different laser cutting types?

 While there has always been some kind of fantasy with laser beams as death rays, immortalised now thanks to the hugely popular Star Wars franchise, the science and manufacturing communities began to see the real practical uses of laser beams not long after their discovery in 1960.

 The cutting process was one of the earliest processes to be discovered, which used a laser beam, with several types being invented at the same time.
 The gas laser cutting process, using a carbon dioxide mixture, was first invented in 1964 at Bell Labs, New Jersey, by Kumar Patel, an electrical engineer.
 This is also the same year as the crystal laser process for cutting was developed, which was also founded at Bell Labs in 1964, albeit by a different engineer named J. E. Geusic.

 When Were the first uses for laser cutting?